• Tech Tech

 Click your choice to see results and speak your mind.

-The Nfloor's material is a bioplastic made of roughly 20% bamboo and 80% polylactic acid (PLA).
-PLA is a common material in 3D printing and fully biodegradable as it is made of corn residue and wood flour from lumber processing.
+The Nfloor's material is a bioplastic made of a "formulation of polylactic acid, or PLA, which is a biodegradable thermoplastic-polyester bioplastic derived from corn residue and wood flour made from the waste of lumber processing," according to Oak Ridge.
+PLA is a common material in 3D printing and fully biodegradable.
 PLA can also be effectively recycled to be used again when needed.

 "The next steps will be to make the manufacturing process faster, more efficient and cost-effective with additional functionality," said Scott Tomlinson, structural engineer with the University of Maine's Advanced Structures and Composites Center, per TechXplore.
 "This technology holds a lot of promise for the future of sustainable buildings."